 In 2010, Michelle LaFoe, AIA and Isaac Campbell, AIA founded OFFICE 52 Architecture, a Portland-based studio practice dedicated to realizing transformative projects with a research-based approach and artistic expression.
-Our work explores spatial ideas and the innovative application of building materials and fabrication technology to create powerful and poetic spatial experiences that embody our clients’ aspirations, program and budget.
+Our work explores spatial ideas in conjunction with the innovative application of building materials and fabrication technology to create powerful and poetic spatial experiences that embody our clients’ aspirations.
 We work in multiple media, including digital models and physical exploration, with the versatility to address different scales and scope from large-scale projects and master plans to small cottages.
-Our approach is collaborative and develops a strong vision from the outset while simultaneously considering constructability, simplicity of detail, and the pragmatic realities of location to create unique designs with an economy of means.
-We achieve this with a rigorous process of exploration, research and rethinking of conventional typologies to realize new spatial and programmatic concepts that are reinforced through the innovative use of materials and fabrication technology.
+Our approach is collaborative and develops a strong vision from the outset while simultaneously considering constructability, simplicity of detail, and the pragmatic realities of location, budget and schedule to create unique designs with an economy of means.
+We achieve this with a rigorous process of exploration, research and rethinking of conventional typologies to realize new spatial and programmatic concepts that are reinforced through their thoughtful use of materials.
 Profound attention to climate change, use of natural light, and the connection between people, place and the surrounding landscape is central to our work.